 Awards and Grants

-The Committee considering these applications will meet on: 16 November 2023, 7 March 2024 and 13 June 2024.
+The Committee considering these applications will meet on: 21 November 2024, 6 March 2025 and 19 June 2025.
 Applicants will be informed of the outcome of their application by email after these meetings.
 Graduate students may apply for funding in advance of conferences or research visits if they provide formal costings.
 After their journey students are required to produce receipts to the Administrative Officer.
-Any queries please contact the Administrative Officer.
-Students should take out travel insurance at their own expense as normally the Faculty does not cover costs if someone is unable to travel. |
+Travel Insurance: Students should take out University Travel Insurance before they travel - please read the information provided on this webpage (Raven log in required).
+All travellers must read and familiarise themselves with the Travel Insurance summary document as well. |

 Awards for OrdinandsThere are three University Funds specifically for ordinands or those ordained into the Church of England: Steel Theological Studentship and Wordsworth Studentship; or for those preparing to enter the Christian ministry more generally: Hedley Lucas Fund.
-How to Apply You can apply for these funds using the General Awards Application Form.
+Application Process: You can apply for these funds using the General Awards Application Form.
 Any queries, please contact the Administrative Officer. |

 Prizes